VanshDeshwal/notes/Data Science Notes/DL Specialization/1. Neural Networks/Week2/Neural Network Basics.md

 }

 ## Logistic Regression Gradient Descent
-Lets assume we only have one training example having two parameters $x_1$ and $x_2$. then the cost function will be same as the loss function.
+Let's assume we only have one training example having two parameters $x_1$ and $x_2$. then the cost function will be same as the loss function.
 To find the loss function we use forward propagation.
 $$ z=w_1x_1 + w_2x_2 + b$$
 $$\hat y = a=\sigma(z)$$